subins2000/simple-peer-files/README.md

 Sender :
 ```
-import PeerFile from 'simple-peer-files'
+import SimplePeerFiles from 'simple-peer-files'
-const pf = new PeerFile()
+const pf = new SimplePeerFiles()

 function readyToSend () {
   // peer is the SimplePeer object connection to receiver